CancerRegistryOfNorway/cancer-survival-measures/readme.md

 # Description

 ## Introduction
 Cancer in Norway Special Issue 2021 focuses on calculating and presenting a range of different measures that are useful for improving communication of cancer patient survival.
 This work uses flexible parametric relative survival models, which are estimated for 23 different cancer sites.

+For each site model selection is done by iterating down a pre-specified list of models and choosing the firts model that converges on the relevant data.

 Measures are then predicted from the chosen models.
-Model selection is done by iterating down a pre-specified list of models and choosing the firts model that converges on the relevant data.

 ## Organisation of files
 Files are organised depending on their purpose: